zellyn/diskii/README.md

 ### Short-term TODOs/roadmap/easy ways to contribute

+My rough TODO list (apart from anything marked (:x:) in the disk operations matrix is listed below.
+Anything that an actual user needs will be likely to get priority.

 - [x] Build per-platform binaries for Linux, MacOS, Windows.
 - [ ] Implement `GetFile` for DOS 3.3
 - [ ] Add and implement the `-l` flag for `ls`
 - [ ] Add `Delete` to the `disk.Operator` interface
   - [ ] Implement it for supermon
   - [ ] Implement it for DOS 3.3
+- [ ] Make 13-sector DOS disks work
+- [ ] Read/write nybble formats
+- [ ] Read/write gzipped files
 - [ ] Add ProDOS support (add `lib/prodos/prodos.go` and register a ProDOS operator factory)

 ### Related tools